Orange-OpenSource/optisam-ui/docs/pages/exploring/checkProdInfo.md

 ![select APM](../../img/exploring/checkProdInfo1.jpg){: .zoom}

 You are now able to check :
-- The "SWIDTAG" : SWIDtag of the product
 - The "Editor" : the Editor of the product
 - The "Product Name" : The name of the product
 - The "Version" : The version of the product
+- The "Version SWIDtag : The version of the product identifier
 - The "Equipments using the product" : The number of equipment which uses the product
 - The "Applications containing the product" : The number of application which contains the product
 - The "Defined the Metrics" : The names of metrics defined for compliance computing.